ph0n3levr/chainlinkVRF/README.md

 # chainlinkVRF2
-Chainlink's AnyAPI and VRF2 products as standalones.
+Chainlink's VRF2 products as standalones.

 This repo contains files used to successfully test Chainlink's VRF2 products as standalones.